pFireRealms/pLeagueManager/README.md

 Plugin is designed for easier league organisation.

 This project was created mainly to be used on Divine Realms , but modified for use on FireRealms,  and your use case will drastically differ.
 With that being said, use this project only if you know java.
 We don't offer support for your use case.

+This project is old and will not be maintained anymore.